Yoctol/bottender/docs/advanced-guides-nlu.md

 ## Leverage NLU Technologies

-When it comes to building bot open questions, e.g., FAQ of customer support, or an in-bot search engine, you may think of making a bot with the NLU engine to analyze the user's input.
+When it comes to building a bot for open questions, e.g., FAQ of customer support, or an in-bot search engine, you may think of making a bot with the NLU engine to analyze the user's input.
 The primary mission of NLU is to analyze the user's intent and entities to respond with the right answer.

 A well-trained NLU engine usually has a 90%+ accurate rate in terms of telling the right intent or find the user input is beyond the current knowledge base.
 Sometimes, it takes time and a few iterations to find the best intent structure and train the NLU engine smart.